Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Single crossing dynamical assumption

 \section{Single crossing dynamical assumption}

 An alternative set of inequalities can be formulated under the single crossing assumption (SCA), which is an alternative dynamical assumption that instead asserts that $p(+,-,+)=p(-,+,-)=0$, forbidding that the particle cross the origin more than once.
 A very rapidly oscillating system could cross many times in between measurements whilst maintaining $p(+,-,+)=p(-,+,-)=0$, but we assume that the relative amplitudes of these erratic trajectories are small.
+In fact, similar inequalities can be obtained using the polytope method along with dynamical constraints over a full period as shown in Ref. \cite{plavala_tsirelson_2024}.

 SCA can be imposed in the same way as was done uniform precession in the original Tsirelson derivation, by setting $p(+,-,+)=p(-,+,-)=0$.
 Using the moment expansions \ref{moment expansion 3-time}, it is straightforward to obtain